Blockchain in healthcare

 When it comes to blockchain applications, many people point to banking and finance and for good reason – after all, the technology was conceived as a new electronic cash system.
 Others like to focus on the blockchain’s potential to transform logistics and supply chain management.
 Promising applications of the technology in retail, automotive and transportation, sports and entertainment and more.
-We agree with all these examples and we’ve already explored many use cases of the technology in these areas.
-However, in this piece, we want to discuss why we believe that some of the most compelling blockchain use cases in healthcare industry.
+We agree with all these examples and we’ve already explored (note to self: link to use cases page?) many use cases of the technology in these areas.
+However, in this piece we want to discuss why we believe that some of the most compelling use cases for blockchain can be found in the healthcare industry.
 Furthermore, we want to take a look at why healthcare presents possibly the biggest opportunity for blockchain to achieve widespread adoption and recognition.

 Problems in healthcare today

 The healthcare sector has always been a hotly debated topic, presenting companies, regulatory bodies and governments with a multitude of serious challenges to overcome.
 Problems ranging from inefficient pharma supply chains and counterfeiting through mishandling of patient data to bad communication among the various parties involved, hurt the sector and the patients on a daily basis .
 And whether you believe in universal healthcare or prefer a largely privatized sector driven by market forces, there’s no denying that possibly no country in the world can say it has a perfectly functioning healthcare system.
 On the contrary, the COVID-19 pandemic that hit the world this year clearly showed that there is an urgent need for improvement and modernization across the sector.